sandftae/devstack/README.md

 ---
 ## 🌐 Accessing the DEVSTACK

-Once the containers are running, you can access the various parts of your environment using the URLs below.
+Once the containers are running, you can access the various parts of the environment using the URLs below.

 ### 🛍 Storefronts & Backend
 | Service                  | Local URL                      | Note                              |